 Mama, you work hard.
 You are relentless.
 You are a lot of good things.

 But you are no village.

-There’s a classic saying, “It takes a village to raise a child.”
-That’s right—an entire small town.
+There's a classic African proverb, “It takes a village to raise a child."
+That's right—an entire small town.
 Numerous people fulfilling numerous roles.
 All directed to helping this little bundle of joy have a safe and happy childhood and grow up to be a decent human being.
 Some teach, some make the kids laugh, some tell stories, some distracted the kiddos while mom and dad got some alone time.